carrot/markdown-styleguide/README.md

 Vana'diel Chocobo Society | Chocobo Raising | FFXI:TOAU
 ```

-_A handsome table in pre-processed markdown is also handsome when rendered:_
+_A handsome table in pre-processed Markdown is also handsome when rendered:_

 Group                     | Domain          | First Appearance
 ------------------------- | --------------- | ----------------